 You should also include the other key miscellaneous tax reliefs, or refer to IRAS for more information.

 After you have identified the different tax reliefs that you are entitled to and summed up all the tax benefits you are getting, you will know the Total Personal Relief that you can get.
-As there is a maximum tax relief of $80,000, if you have $75,000 Total Personal Relief before SRS contributions or CPF top-ups, you can only get $5,000 from SRS tax reliefs or CPF top-ups.
+As there is a maximum tax relief of $80,000, if you have $75,000 worth of Total Personal Relief before SRS contributions or CPF top-ups, you can only get $5,000 from SRS tax reliefs or CPF top-ups.

 The Singapore tax relief system may be complicated, but the benefits of it can be identified and quantified.
 With a bit of effort and time, you can make tax savings a benefit that you enjoy throughout your working life.